dijorajsenroy/dsa-python/README.md

   - Common Searching problems are in Searching_Problems.py

 - Linked Lists
-  - Single_LList.py contains the implementation and operations on Single Linked List.
+  - Single_Linked_List.py contains the implementation and operations on Single Linked List.
-  - Doubled_LList.py contains the implementation and operations on Double Linked List.
+  - Double_Linked_List.py contains the implementation and operations on Double Linked List.
-  - LList_Problems.py contain important problems on both Linked Lists.
+  - Linked_List_Problems.py contain important problems on both Linked Lists.
+  - Linked_Lists_Types.py contains the implementation of Circular and XOR Linked List.

 - Stacks and Queues
-  - Stack.py Queues.py Contain the Implementations and Types
+  - Stack.py and Queue.py Contain the Stack and Queue Implementations
+  - DeQeue.py and CQueue.py Contain Double ended Queue and Circular Queue
   - Stack_Problems.py and Queue_Problems.py contain the respective problems

-- Trees
+  - Stack_Linked_List.py contains the implementation of stack using linked list
+  - Queue_Linked_List.py contains the implementation of queue using linked list

-- Hashing and Heaps
+- Hashing and Heaps (To be updated)
   - Problems are contained in Hashing_Problems.py
   - Heap data structure is explained in Heap.py
   - Heap problems are there in Heap_Problems.py